 Don’t: Feel obligated to stick to tradition

 If anyone feels pressure to bow to custom, it’s Kate and William!
 And while they dress their kids conservatively — no superhero tees or tutus! — they’ve managed to break the royal rules in other ways, from using Kate’s mom, Carole Middleton, as a babysitter to personally dropping off George and Charlotte at school.
+We can't wait to see what other royal rules they'll break with baby No. 3!

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!